Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 - Existing lesson plan creation workflow is retained and integrated.

 ##Reporting & Admin (Senior Coaches)
-⦁	Reporting:
+-	Reporting:
-⦁	Senior coaches access reporting tools via the Azure Static Web App.
+  -	Senior coaches access reporting tools via the Azure Static Web App.
-⦁	Can generate reports showing:
+  -	Can generate reports showing:
-⦁	What lessons have been delivered
+    -	What lessons have been delivered
-⦁	Which teams received them
+    -Which teams received them
-⦁	Who delivered them (coach)
+    -	Who delivered them (coach)
-⦁	Filter by date range, team, or coach
+  -Filter by date range, team, or coach
-⦁	Reports viewable in browser, with option to export (CSV/PDF).
+  -	Reports viewable in browser, with option to export (CSV/PDF).
-⦁	Data pulled from Azure Table Storage.
+  -	Data pulled from Azure Table Storage.
-⦁	Admin Maintenance:
+-	Admin Maintenance:
-⦁	Senior coaches can update (add/edit/remove) teams and coaches via the web app.
+  -	Senior coaches can update (add/edit/remove) teams and coaches via the web app.
-⦁	Changes are synced to Azure Table Storage and reflected in the mobile app for all users.
+  -	Changes are synced to Azure Table Storage and reflected in the mobile app for all users.
-⦁	Access:
+-	Access:
-⦁	Only senior coaches have access to these web-based reporting and admin tools.
+  -	Only senior coaches have access to these web-based reporting and admin tools.
-⦁	These features are optimized for desktop use.
+  -	These features are optimized for desktop use.

 ##Privacy & Audit
-⦁	Coach Privacy:
+-	Coach Privacy:
-⦁	Coaches can only see:
+-	Coaches can only see:
-⦁	Lessons they personally delivered
+-	Lessons they personally delivered
-⦁	Lessons delivered to their selected team (not revealing which coach delivered unless it was them) ⦁	Coaches cannot access or view other coaches’ delivery details.
+-	Lessons delivered to their selected team (not revealing which coach delivered unless it was them)
+-	Coaches cannot access or view other coaches’ delivery details.
-⦁	Senior Coach Audit Trail:
+-	Senior Coach Audit Trail:
-⦁	Senior coaches, via the static web app, can view:
+-	Senior coaches, via the static web app, can view:
-⦁	All lesson delivery records, across all coaches and teams ⦁	An audit log showing when records were added, edited, or deleted, and by which user ⦁	Audit data includes:
+  -	All lesson delivery records, across all coaches and teams
+  -	An audit log showing when records were added, edited, or deleted, and by which user
+-	Audit data includes:
-⦁	Record ID, action type (add/edit/delete), user, timestamp, before/after values ⦁	Data Model:
+  -	Record ID, action type (add/edit/delete), user, timestamp, before/after values
+-	Data Model:
-⦁	DeliveryRecords table contains: createdBy, createdAt,
+  -	DeliveryRecords table contains: createdBy, createdAt,

 ##Offline Access
-⦁	Lesson content (HTML/text) is cached locally and accessible offline in the mobile app.
+-	Lesson content (HTML/text) is cached locally and accessible offline in the mobile app.
-⦁	Lesson images are loaded from online sources and require internet connectivity.
+-	Lesson images are loaded from online sources and require internet connectivity.
-⦁	If offline, images are shown as placeholders or with an “unavailable” message.
+-	If offline, images are shown as placeholders or with an “unavailable” message.
-⦁	On login or lesson browsing, the app updates local cache with the latest lesson content.
+-	On login or lesson browsing, the app updates local cache with the latest lesson content.
-⦁	Coaches can deliver any lesson without internet, but images will only display when online.
+-	Coaches can deliver any lesson without internet, but images will only display when online.

 ##Authentication & User Management
-⦁	Account Provisioning:
+-	Account Provisioning:
-⦁	All accounts (coach, manager, senior coach) are created and managed by senior coaches via the Azure Static Web App.
+-	All accounts (coach, manager, senior coach) are created and managed by senior coaches via the Azure Static Web App.
-⦁	Required fields: first name, last name, cellphone, email address, password.
+-	Required fields: first name, last name, cellphone, email address, password.
-⦁	Only senior coaches have access to the user management interface.
+-	Only senior coaches have access to the user management interface.
-⦁	Login Flow:
+-	Login Flow:
-⦁	Users log in with email and password.
+-	Users log in with email and password.
-⦁	After first successful login, password is securely cached on the device; repeated entry is not required unless the user logs out or resets their device.
+-	After first successful login, password is securely cached on the device; repeated entry is not required unless the user logs out or resets their device.
 ⦁	Secure storage is used for credentials (e.g., Keychain/iOS, Keystore/Android).
 ⦁	Roles:
 ⦁	Each user is assigned a role (coach, manager, senior coach) at account creation.